baconjs/bacon.js/README.md

 <a name="observable-flatmaplatest"></a>
 `observable.flatMapLatest(f)` like flatMap, but instead of including events from all spawned streams, only includes them from the latest spawned stream.
 You can think this as switching from stream to stream.
-The old name for this method is `switch`.
 Note that instead of a function, you can provide a stream/property too.

+The [Function Construction rules](#function-construction-rules) below apply here.

 <a name="observable-flatmapfirst"></a>
 `observable.flatMapFirst(f)` like flatMap, but doesn't spawns a new